F1248/OpenCore-Legacy-Patcher/docs/POST-INSTALL.md

 * Change Patcher settings as you'd like
 * Build OpenCore again
 * Install OpenCore to internal drive
-* Reboot holding Option, and select the internal EFI
+* Reboot holding `Option`, and select the internal EFI

 And voila!
 No more USB drive required.